uphy/obsidian-reminder/docs/src/guide/integration.md

 # Service Integration

-Obsidian Reminder Plugin supports to synchronize the reminders to external services.
+The Obsidian Reminder Plugin supports synchronizing reminders to external services.

 ## Single-directional Synchronization

-The synchronization is single-directional; Obsidian Reminder Plugin to external services.
-For example, when you insert/modify/remove the reminders in your markdown file, the changes will be applied to the external services.
-In contrast, even if you insert/modify/remove the tasks in the external services, the changes will not be applied to your markdown files.
+The synchronization is single-directional: from Obsidian Reminder Plugin to external services.
+For instance, when you insert, modify, or remove reminders in your markdown files, the changes will be applied to the external services.
+However, if you insert, modify, or remove tasks in the external services, these changes will not be reflected in your markdown files.

 ::: tip
-Exceptionally, Google Tasks integration has check status synchronization.
-See [Google Tasks](/guide/integration-google-tasks) for more details.
+An exception to this rule is the Google Tasks integration, which supports check status synchronization.
+Refer to [Google Tasks](/guide/integration-google-tasks) for more details.
 :::

 ## Limitations

-For performance and memory efficiency, Obsidian Reminder Plugin removes external services' tasks when you mark as done the reminders in markdown files.
-The behavior seems a bit strange but this reduces the memory usage, network usage(getting all tasks from external services), synchronization computing cost.
+For performance and memory efficiency reasons, Obsidian Reminder Plugin removes tasks from external services when you mark reminders as done in markdown files.
+Although this behavior may seem counterintuitive, it helps reduce memory usage, network usage (by avoiding fetching all tasks from external services), and synchronization computing costs.

-Also, Obsidian Reminder Plugin caches the external task list.
-Obsidian Reminder Plugin checks differences between the internal reminder list and external service's task list periodically.
-To reduce external service's API call, Obsidian Reminder Plugin caches the external task list on memory.
-This may cause a synchronization failure when you modify external services task list manually.
-To avoid this problem, I recommend you to create a task list of the external service only for Obsidian Reminder Plugin and you shouldn't modify it manually.
+Additionally, Obsidian Reminder Plugin caches the external task list.
+It periodically checks for differences between the internal reminder list and the external service's task list.
+To minimize the number of API calls to external services, Obsidian Reminder Plugin caches the external task list in memory.
+However, manually modifying the external services' task list may cause synchronization failures.
+To prevent this issue, it's recommended to create a dedicated task list for Obsidian Reminder Plugin within the external service and avoid manual modifications.

-## Common commands
+## Common Commands

-Some common commands which can be ran via command pallete.
+Here are some common commands that can be executed via the command palette:

-### Forcibly synchronize reminders to external services
+### Forcibly Synchronize Reminders to External Services

-Fetch all tasks from external services and completely synchronize the reminders without using cache.
-This is convenient when something is wrong with the external services synchronization status.
+This command fetches all tasks from external services and completely synchronizes the reminders without using cache.
+It's useful when there are issues with the synchronization status of external services.

-### Stop all Google synchronization
+### Stop All Google Synchronization

-You can remove all authentication tokens and selected task list information by this command.
+This command removes all authentication tokens and selected task list information associated with Google synchronization.

-## Usecases
+## Use Cases

-- Getting notification even when you are not using Obsidian
+- Receive notifications even when not using Obsidian.
-- Checking your reminders with your familiar (and Obsidian Reminder Plugin supported) tools.
+- Manage reminders using familiar tools supported by Obsidian Reminder Plugin.

 ## Supported Services